vaishnavi-0310/FortuneCloud-Projects/Project2- Intelligent EBS Volume Optimization Using Lambda/README.md

-# Intelligent EBS Volume Optimization (Serverless AWS Project)
+# Project 2: Intelligent EBS Volume Optimization (Serverless AWS Project)

 ## Project Overview
 This project implements a **serverless automation pipeline** that monitors Amazon EBS volumes and automatically converts **gp2 volumes to gp3** for better performance and cost optimization.